ksator/lab_management/README.md

 # What to find in this repository
-Automation content for data center network fabric
+Automation content for data center network fabric based:
+- Junos devices
+- Ansible, PyEZ, JSNAPy

 # Repository structure